Antisemitism in Ukraine: Late 20th and early 21st centuries

 Some commentators have argued that antisemitism has been resurgent in the post-Soviet period.
 Jewish groups have attempted to monitor its levels and observed contradictory trends.

 There were a number of right-wing nationalist and antisemitic groups in Ukraine in the 1990s.
 Among the most conspicuous was the MAUP, a private university with extensive financial ties to Islamic regimes.
 In the March 2006 issue (No. 9/160) of the Personnel Plus magazine by MAUP, an article "Murder Is Unveiled, the Murderer Is Unknown?" revives false accusations from the Beilis Trial, stating that the jury recognized the case as ritual murder by persons unknown, even though it found Beilis himself not guilty.

-The incidents of antisemitism declined during mid 1990s.
+The incidents of antisemitism declined during the mid-1990s.
 A 2014 report published by Vyacheslav Likhachev of the National Minority Rights Monitoring Group revealed that the antisemitic vandalism and violence peaked in 2005–2006, and declined since then.

+Alexander Tetelbaum, the first president of International Solomon University, describes in detail the treatment of Jews in Ukraine after World War II in his memoir Unfinished Equations.
+He also criticized antisemitism in Ukrainian universities following Perestroika in his paper presented at EURO-DAC'94.

 In the early 2010s Jewish organizations in and outside of Ukraine have accused the political party All-Ukrainian Union "Svoboda" of open Nazi sympathies and being antisemitic.
 In May 2013 the World Jewish Congress listed the party as neo-Nazi.
 Leader of Svoboda, Oleh Tyahnybok has said that a "Muscovite-Jewish mafia" controls Ukraine and has attacked what he says is the "criminal activities of organized Jewry in Ukraine".
 "Svoboda" itself has denied being antisemitic.
 In the 2012 Ukrainian parliamentary elections "Svoboda" won its first seats in the Ukrainian Parliament, garnering 10.4% of the popular vote and the 4th most seats among national political parties.
 In the 2014 Ukrainian parliamentary elections the party got 6 parliamentary seats (it won 4.7% of the popular vote in this election).
 In the 2019 Ukrainian parliamentary election other parties joined Svoboda to form a united party list, these were the Governmental Initiative of Yarosh, Right Sector and National Corps.
 But in the election this combination won 2.2% of the votes, less than half of the 5% election threshold, and thus no parliamentary seats via the national party list.
 Svoboda itself did win one constituency seat, in Ivano-Frankivsk.